 Current Projects (A selection)

-- To contribute to the development of guidelines for the assessment of new health technologies
+- To contribute to the development of clinical practice guidelines

 - To establish further national and international links with relevant healthcare organizations

 - To facilitate research via further trials/audits on new surgical techniques